imagej/imagej.github.io/_pages/Video.md

 <!-- end list -->

-  - Enable the *beta-quality* FFMPEG [update site](update_site "wikilink"), which uses native bindings to the [FFmpeg](wikipedia_FFmpeg "wikilink") library to read many video formats.
+  - Enable the *beta-quality* FFMPEG [update site](update_site "wikilink"), which uses native bindings to the {% include wikipedia title='FFmpeg' text='FFmpeg'%} library to read many video formats.
 The source code for this update site is [embedded in the scifio-javacv history](https://github.com/scifio/scifio-javacv/tree/ffmpeg).

 <!-- end list -->